 When working on targeted marketing plans for your various segmented list, be sure to get detailed.
 Customize marketing with name personalization and include relevant products.
 Be sure to snag your customers’ attention by including video in your social media posts.

 61% of shoppers say watching a video about a product is important to their purchase decision.

 Because the need for video is continuing to grow, your business should consider one of these video routes this Black Friday.

 - Entertaining informative videos

 - Videos on new launches

-By implementing these tips to your current Black Friday marketing checklist, you can plan to have your best holiday shopping season yet.
+By implementing these tips, you can plan to have your best holiday shopping season yet.
 Remember, this is all about keeping your customers engaged, so get ready to pull out all your tricks.